flavio1110/got/README.md

 | got push       | git push origin head                   | Push the current head to the remote origin                        |
 | got ci message | git add --all && git commit -m message | Stage all modifications and commit them with the provided message |

+I'm adding the commands as I have some free time.
+So far, the following commands are available:

 ### Scaffold a  new command
 1 - Install the Cobra CLI Generator